AndrewTHowell/pubsub/README.md

   - Able to subscribe to topics and receive messages from Publishers via the Broker

 The components communicate on localhost via gRPC.

+# Roadmap

+- Partitioning
+- Timestamping messages when received by broker
+- Multi-broker support?